 A signed lease and paid deposit allow for a residence to be held for a maximum of 14 days.
 After which rent payments begin, and insurance and utilities must be active and in the tenant's name.
 This policy may not apply to any properties we have listed and do not manage, which may not allow for any sort of hold.

 You are always responsible for the entire term of your lease.
 However, you may notify us of the need to move early.
 You must provide a new mailing address and the date by which you will vacate your residence, and then we can begin advertising the apartment for rent.

 Until a new tenant has been approved and moved in, you are responsible for:

+Please remember, you are ultimately responsible for finding a new resident, we advertise as a courtesy.
 As always, check your lease to make sure this option is available, as this policy is subject to change.

 We require security deposits to ensure a property will be returned to the condition in which it was originally leased.
 When processing your security deposit, we look at the move-in information you supplied when moving in and compare that with the photos we took during the move-out inspection of your previously leased property.
 Vendors then take care of general cleaning, carpet cleaning, floor repairs, general repairs, painting, etc. Sometimes, a vendor will charge a minimum fee for coming to a property to perform a task; for example, a cleaning company may have a charge to go to a property and clean.
 If the tenant fails to clean the unit thoroughly, the tenant will pay this fee.
 The bills are then collected, and after review of the move-in information, we calculate how much you owe.
 If you feel that an error was made in calculating these amounts, please feel free to reach out with supporting documentation, photos, emails, etc., as we are happy to revisit the charges based on the provided information.